 A program of the Midwest Building Suppliers Association

 The funding for the scholarship program, including all amounts awarded, is derived from the volunteer efforts of leaders of MBSA.
 The main fundraising events for the program are the Sycamore Scramble Golf Outing in Indiana, and the White Pine Classic in Michigan, both held every summer.
-The money is raised by the generosity of the members in hole sponsorships, player fees, special contributions, and gifts.
-It is at these annual events that scholarships are awarded.

 Who is eligible to apply?